ninja12445/Coffee-Shop-Management-System-/README.md

 # Coffee Shop Management System

-This systems hope to offer a solution to help user overcome inconveniency and help boost productivity in selling coffee shop
+This coffee shop management system will help user to achieve 10x in productivity User friendly, efficient and better workflow

 requirements.txt
 ```